SQLDaveott/GettingAndCleaningDataCourseProject/Codebook.md

 2. Extracts only the measurements on the mean and standard deviation for each measurement.

        This was done by searching (grep) the Master Dataset column Names and then getting a subset of the Master Dataset to make a tidy Dataset, (tidiness in progress).
-File ‘featureselection.txt’ have more information
+File â€˜featureselection.txtâ€™ have more information

 3. Uses descriptive activity names to name the activities in the data set

-       'train/y_train.txt' and 'test/y_test.txt' – Activity labels are row bound (rbind) Merge the Activity Labels with the class name from ‘activity_labels.txt'.
+       'train/y_train.txt' and 'test/y_test.txt' â€“ Activity labels are row bound (rbind) Merge the Activity Labels with the class name from â€˜activity_labels.txt'.
 From this result creating a one column data frame for the Activity name that is combined on columns with the tidy Dataset (cbind)
 	'train/subject_train.txt' and 'test/subject_test.txt' is row bound (rbind) and the added to the tidy Dataset

 4 Appropriately labels the data set with descriptive variable names.

 	This done by searching and substituting descriptive Name for existing (gsub).
-(Column names are saved off into a file ‘tidyfeatures.txt’)
+(Column names are saved off into a file â€˜tidyfeatures.txtâ€™)

 6. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-	This done by using aggregate mean on the tidy dataset grouped by ‘subject’ and activity class name or column ‘activity’.
+	This done by using aggregate mean on the tidy dataset grouped by â€˜subjectâ€™ and activity class name or column â€˜activityâ€™.
 The result is written to file tidysummerized.txt